captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Or how about I go into the next room by the bathroom -- where the other convicted felon lives?
+Or how about I go into the next room by the bathroom—where the other convicted felon lives?

 ---

-Or how about I make an inquiry into your son’s girlfriend, Walter --
+Or how about I make an inquiry into your son’s girlfriend, Walter—

 ---

-because I’ll eat my hat if she ain’t a pro and for all we know Junior is her pimp --
+because I’ll eat my hat if she ain’t a pro and for all we know Junior is her pimp—

 ---